martrewes/PossibleScanningSolution/README.md

 * The operator will open the KTP scanning application as normal, and scan the first barcode and entering the correct data on the traceability sheet
 * The operator will then open this application
 * Scan the First and Last barcodes in the strip
 * Click Submit and let it do its thing!
+(First barcode is ommited as it has already been scanned)

 # Possible Additions:
 * Add a total number of barcodes on the UI so the operator can double check